Th3F4nd1t/FTA-Buddy/extension/FMS-Integration.md

 | `noteresolved` | Marks the note as resolved. |
 | `notedeleted` | Removes the note. |

-### `gameSpecificHub`

-The extension maintains a connection to `gameSpecificHub` but does not currently do anything with the events it receives.
-They are logged to the console only.

 ---

 ## REST API Calls